Learning Japanese should be considered a personal triumph. Here's everything you need to know about the Japanese alphabet and the...

 Lucky for us, language learners, most languages use Arabic numerals (0, 1, 2, 3, 4, 5, 6, 7, 8, 9) in writing.
 The challenging parts are pronunciation and spelling.
-But when it comes to Italian, you shouldn’t worry.
+When you start learning Italian, you will, of course, need to learn numbers.
 Italian numbers are easy to remember and pronounce because they follow a simple and predictable pattern.
 Once you know the Italian numbers to 10, counting to 100 and even 1000 is easy.

 There’s hardly a day that passes without using numbers.
 They’re essential to our day-to-day lives.
 From shopping to giving people your phone number and setting up a meeting at a certain time, numbers are probably one of the first lessons you should take in any language.
 So let’s see how easy it is to count from zero to cento in Italiano.

 To master the Italian numbers quickly, it’s essential to first learn how to count to 10.
 The numbers from 1 to 10 are important for two reasons: you will probably use them the most and they lay the foundations for any Italian number you can think of.

 Here’s how to write and pronounce the Italian numbers 1-10:

 2 – due (doo-eh)

 3 – tre (treh)